zetareticoli/fi/_work/digital-services-italian-pa/index.md

 cover: "/img/work/digital-public-services/digital-public-services-cover.webp"
 tag: Service Design
 order: 2
-overview: Designed public services for the Italian public administration.
+overview: Designed research-validated, ready-to-ship website templates that helped Italian public institutions deliver accessible, consistent digital services at national scale.\.
 role: Senior Product Designer
 org: Department for Digital Transformation
 period: 2022 – 2026
 external_url: https://designers.italia.it/modelli/
 context: Italy's public administration is made up of thousands of institutions — municipalities, schools, local health authorities, and civic museums — each solving the same digital-service problems independently, with no shared baseline for quality, accessibility, or navigation.
-challenge: "Designing a single template system for an entire public administration: prescriptive enough to guarantee accessibility compliance and navigation consistency — both legal requirements — while flexible enough to serve institutions with radically different content priorities."
+challenge: "Design a system of website templates that help public institutions create research-validated services built around citizens’ needs.
+The templates should to adhere to national guidelines and digital design best practices, while including ready-to-use guidance and resources that help any institution set up and complete its project quickly and cost-effectively."
 activities:
-  - label: "<strong>Functional requirements</strong> — wrote and maintained functional specifications for each template, and verified that external suppliers implemented them correctly."
-  - label: "<strong>Information architecture</strong> — designed sitemaps, navigation structures, and content models tailored to each institution type."
-  - label: "<strong>Product Design</strong> — designed mid-fidelity and high-fidelity layouts and UI kits in Figma, built on the national design system (Design System Italia)."
+  - label: "<strong>Cross-functional Project Leadership</strong> —  led sprint planning, backlog prioritization, milestone tracking, and coordination across designers, developers, and PMs, resolving issues to keep delivery on track."
+  - label: "<strong>Stakeholder & Supplier Management</strong> — managed suppliers and institutional partners to ensure requirements were understood and delivered correctly."
+  - label: "<strong>Design Governance & Mentoring</strong> — acted as a reference point for design quality, guiding teams and external partners in the consistent application of the official Design System UI kit."
-  - label: "<strong>Usability and accessibility testing</strong> — planned and conducted in-person and remote testing sessions with real users; validated components against legal accessibility requirements."
+  - label: "<strong>Accessibility Advocacy</strong> — championed accessibility and inclusive design across stakeholders, planning and leading testing sessions to validate compliance with legal requirements (WCAG 2.1)."
-  - label: "<strong>Development resources</strong> — implemented static HTML templates and CMS themes to make the compliant path the easiest one for agencies and developers to follow."
+  - label: "<strong>Developer Enablement</strong> — coordinated development handoff with external agencies and developers, aligning technical and design teams to make the compliant path the easiest one to follow."
-  - label: "<strong>Collaborated with policy makers</strong>, civil servants, and the web agencies responsible for actual site delivery"
 outcomes:
-  - number: "4"
-    label: Institution types served — municipalities, schools, civic museums, and local health authorities
-  - number: "90+"
-    label: HTML templates available for Modello Comuni alone
-  - number: ADI 2024
+  - number: "10.000+"
-    label: Design Index Award received by the ASL model and UI Kit Italia
+    label: Institutions using the website and digital services templates
   - number: "26"
-    label: Digital services supported with reusable interaction patterns in Modello Comuni
+    label: Digital services designed and supported with reusable interaction patterns
+  - number: 45+
+    label: Prototypes tested and validated
+  - number: "110+"
+    label: Open source templates published on GitHub
+  - number: "2"
+    label: Awards received for the healthcare institutions website
 tools:
   - Figma
   - Bootstrap Italia